shirleywbi/BudgetApp/README.md

     resulted in refactoring multiple times to include class requirements
 - Decided to use Java Swing because TAs were more familiar even though JavaFX may have been easier to implement
     - Next time: Figure out what you want out of your GUI before implementation
+- Combining JavaFX with Java Swing - Doable but if you miss a step, you continually get errors

 What did I learn?
 - LSP - Determining whether a subclass is substitutable.